qdm12/blockchain-course/Essentials/BinaryBitsBytes/readme.md

 # Binary, bits and bytes

 ## Data
 **Anything** is, somehow, just data.
-It can be *very long* data, such as all the data to describe a person, or it can be *very short*, such as the age of someone.
+- It can be *very long* data, such as all the data to describe a person
+- Or it can be *very short*, such as the age of someone

 Let me just remind you something simple.
 We still today store information in books and we need two *formulas* for this storage:
 - The **writing** formula, that we learn at school
 - The **reading** formula, that we also learn at school

-Now let's talk about raccoons.
+Now let's talk about *raccoons*.
 An image is data.
-With the appriopriate conversions and conventions, it can actually be expressed as a very long number.
+With the appriopriate conversions and conventions, it can actually be expressed as a **very long number**.
 Take this picture

 [![Raccoon](images/raccoon.png)]()